Skip to content

 • How can a law student participate in an internship at the White House?

-A law student may apply for internship opportunities through the White House Internship Program, including placements in the Office of White House Counsel.
+A law student may apply for internship opportunities in the Executive Office of the President, which includes the White House Internship Program, which itself includes placements in the Office of White House Counsel, among other internship departments.
 Applicants should be aware that the White House Internship Program is open to undergraduate as well as graduate students, and that not all internship opportunities are legal in nature.

 Both of these internship routes generally offer fall, spring, and summer opportunities.
 In addition to eligible summer opportunities supported by HLS’s Summer Public Interest Funding (SPIF), students may consider seeking placements during the spring semester through the Government Lawyer: Semester in Washington clinic.